dmobley0608/dd_cattle_company/README.md

 # DD CATTLE COMPANY
-  This is a simple front and backend project that allows the DD Cattle Company to display their animals and keep track of their records.
+  This is a fullstack project that allows the DD Cattle Company to display their animals and keep track of their records.
 This program can be easily modified to adapt with any business.
   **UPDATED 8/12/2023 TO UTILIZE EXPRESS AND SERVE FRONTEND WITH REACT STATIC BUILD FOLDER

 ## Installation